ART DECO MOONSTONE AND SAPPHIRE DRESS SET BY RAYMOND YARD, NEW YORK, CIRCA 1920

 By the Art Deco period, the Industrial Revolution and mass production had made buttons less expensive and easier to obtain and they were common on most articles of clothing for every class.
 The great French and New York jewelers, however, still fashioned elegant dress sets of luxurious materials for the men who purchased fantastic jewelry for their wives.
 While buttons and cufflinks provided a limited design surface, the jewelers created pieces with geometric clarity and bold colors to accent male evening attire.
 Besides a watch and perhaps a ring, a dress set was the only wearable jewelry for a man in the 1920s.

 With a client base that included America’s wealthiest and most socially prominent families, Yard created tasteful and elegant jewels of the highest quality.
 Yard’s elegant designs are sought after and cherished today.
-This dress set is particularly beautiful, composed of rounded rock crystal set with a cabochon sapphire, the buttons are meant to glisten in the low light of an evening event and catch the eye.
+This dress set is particularly beautiful, composed of rounded moonstone set with a cabochon sapphire, the buttons are meant to glisten in the low light of an evening event and catch the eye.
 Just as sartorially elegant as when they were created a century ago, this dress set would be a beautiful addition to any collection.